jhudsl/GDSCN_Book_swirl/docs/no_toc/instructor_setup_AnVIL.md

 ## Class Setup

-In order to make your own copy of the Workspace (so that you and your students can run RStudio), you must first set up Billing.
+In order to make your own copy of the Workspace (so that you and your students can run RStudio), you must first:

+1. **Set up Billing** to fund your students' activities.
+    a.
+[Set up a Google Account](https://jhudatascience.org/AnVIL_Book_Instructor_Guide/creating-an-instructor-account.html) (AnVIL is powered by Google Cloud behind the scenes).
+    b.
+[Create a Google Billing Account]() (this is how Google charges you for your students' activities).
+    c.
+[Create Terra Billing Project(s)]() (this is how you manage students and give them permission to compute on AnVIL).
+3. **Collect usernames**:  You will need to know the usernames that your students will be using to access AnVIL.
+4. **Set up Groups**: [Creating "Groups"]() makes it much easier manage your students and TAs/co-instructors on AnVIL.

-There are two ways you can organize your class:
+Once you have set up Billing and Groups, there are two ways you can organize your class and give students access to the material:

 **Option 1: Instructor creates a single clone of the Workspace, and shares it with the whole class.**